isomerpages/nlb-curiocity/_jurong/Jurong New Town.md

 ### **Development of Housing Estates in Jurong**

-Although the rapid development of Jurong industrial estate created a steady supply of jobs, it made little headway in attracting people to live there.
-One factor was due to the perception of its location that it stands locked in a distant corner of the island, too far from everything else.
-To address this, measures were taken from the late 1960s to make Jurong more liveable.
-These included offering more options in public housing, as well as the building of shops, social amenities, recreation spaces, and a better transportation system.
+Even though Jurong industrial estate grew quickly and provided many jobs, not many people wanted to live there.
+One reason for this was that it seemed far away from the rest of the island, making it less appealing.
+To make Jurong a better place to live, starting in the late 1960s, efforts were made to improve it.
+They added more housing choices, built shops, social places, places to have fun, and made transportation better.

 https://www.nas.gov.sg/archivesonline/photographs/record-details/2d17e4ed-1162-11e3-83d5-0050568939ad

-Taman Jurong, our heritage, our home : a collection of stories (307.76095957 TAM)

-The Jurong Town Corporation (JTC) was the agency that spearheaded the effort to improve the attractiveness of Jurong for home seekers, and the first housing estates it built included Taman Jurong from 1968, as well as Boon Lay Gardens, Teban Gardens and Pandan Gardens in the 1970s.
-Originally referred to as Neighbourhood I, II, III and IV respectively, these estates were located farther away from the heavy and medium industries along the coast by the throughway, Jalan Ahmad Ibrahim.
-JTC also provided bigger housing choices for new home seekers in these estates by building more three-room and executive flats rather than low-cost one- and two-room flats.
-In fact, JTC ceased the construction of one- and two-room flats when it began developing Boon Lay Gardens, Teban Gardens and Pandan Gardens.
+The Jurong Town Corporation (JTC) led the effort to make Jurong a more appealing place for people looking for homes.
+They started by building the first housing estates like Taman Jurong in 1968, followed by Boon Lay Gardens, Teban Gardens, and Pandan Gardens in the 1970s.
+These estates were initially called Neighbourhood I, II, III, and IV.
+They were situated farther away from the heavy and medium industries along the coast near Jalan Ahmad Ibrahim road.
+JTC also offered more housing choices for new home seekers in these estates by constructing more three-room and executive flats instead of the smaller one- and two-room flats.
+In fact, JTC stopped building one- and two-room flats when they started developing Boon Lay Gardens, Teban Gardens, and Pandan Gardens.

 https://www.nas.gov.sg/archivesonline/photographs/record-details/ef38f1db-1161-11e3-83d5-0050568939ad